vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Success and Achievement

 - "Success is not the key to happiness.
 Happiness is the key to success.
 If you love what you are doing, you will be successful." - Albert Schweitzer
-- "Success is the sum of small efforts, repeated day in and day out." - Robert Collier
 - "Opportunities don't happen.
 You create them." - Chris Grosser

 ## Motivation and Inspiration